Welcome to today's edition of the Rush 24-7 podcast.

 But the governor again refused to enforce the order, saying she needed more time for scientists to test the toxicity of floodwaters.

-So you know, we're looking back now.
+So, you know, we're looking back now.

-This this is why the Democrats, if they insist on some sort of commission here to investigate this, are ultimately not going to like what it turns up.
+This is why the Democrats, if they insist on some sort of commission here to investigate this, are ultimately not going to like what it turns up.

-And when I see Haley Barber on television for Mississippi, and when I see the governor of Texas, is it me, or is it something about seeing a man who's acting decisive that makes me feel a little bit more comfortable than when I watch this bumbling Kathleen Blanco not know what to do when?
+And when I see Haley Barber on television for Mississippi, and when I see the governor of Texas, is it me or is it something about seeing a man who's acting decisive that makes me feel a little bit more comfortable than when I watch this bumbling Kathleen Blanco not know what to do when?

-Is it is the person writing the email said, is it just me?
+The person writing the email said, is it just me?

 Is it the sight of a man that's making me feel more comfortable?

-And the sight of a woman running the show that's not.
+And the sight of a woman running the show that's not?

 They are still clueless.